logo

 Counseling Degrees and Programs in Alabama

-To start a counseling career in Alabama, you’ll likely need at least a graduate degree in one of the main areas of counseling practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+To start a counseling career in Alabama, you’ll likely need at least a graduate degree in one of the main areas of counseling practice: mental health counseling, rehabilitation counseling, marriage and family therapy, school counseling, and substance abuse counseling.
 Luckily, Alabama offers prospective counselors numerous college and university degree programs to choose from.
-Undergraduate programs typically introduce students to foundational counseling theories and may include supervised work experience or a final project; however, graduate degrees offer the chance to more develop professional counseling skills and fulfill the educational requirements for licensure.
-More advanced programs, such as Educational Specialist (EdS), are also available to students with counseling experience.
+Undergraduate programs typically introduce students to foundational counseling theories and may include supervised work experience or a final project.
+Graduate degrees offer the chance to develop professional counseling skills and fulfill the educational requirements for licensure.
+More advanced programs, such as Educational Specialist (EdS) degrees, are available to students with counseling experience.
 There are also numerous online and hybrid counseling programs in Alabama that offer students greater scheduling flexibility and the opportunity to study from home.

 Quick Facts

-• Of the counseling schools in Alabama, 0 offer an associate’s degree, 4 offer a bachelor’s degree, 1 offers a certificate, and 15 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Alabama, 1 offers an associate degree, 0 offer a bachelor’s degree, 1 offers a certificate, and 14 offer a master’s or advanced degree.1,2

 • 12 schools offer a degree in school counseling.1,2

-• 5 schools ranked in US News Best Rehabilitation Counseling Programs 2019.5
+• 3 schools ranked in US News & World Report’s Best Online M.Ed.
+Programs for Student Counseling 2022.4

-• Across 11 schools, 26 counseling programs are accredited by CACREP.2
+• Across 10 schools, 23 counseling programs are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).2

 Comparison of Alabama Counseling Schools and Programs

-Below, we have compiled a table that allows you to compare the public and not-for-profit four-year colleges and universities in Alabama that offer counseling programs in the following areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates which schools offer programs that are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the CACREP-accredited programs are marked with an asterisk.
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+Below, we have compiled a table that allows you to compare the public and not-for-profit colleges and universities in Alabama that offer counseling programs in the following areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 If you are interested in learning more about counseling licensure Alabama, read our license requirements page.

 School NameCACREP-